genpozi/Project-Catalyst/DEVELOPMENT_PLAN.md

 # 0relai - Master Development Plan & Roadmap

 ## 🎯 Executive Summary
-**0relai (Zero Reliance)** is an AI-powered "Meta-Architect" designed to guide developers from abstract ideas to fully specified, production-ready blueprints.
+**0relai (Zero Reliance)** is an AI-powered "Meta-Architect" designed to guide developers from abstract ideas to fully specified, production-ready technical blueprints.
 It operates on a **Hybrid Intelligence** model, leveraging Cloud AI for reasoning and Local AI for privacy.

 ---